Filipanderssondev/Monitoring_of_virtual_machines/README.md

 The *metrics-01* VM will run the Promeptheus server, and collect all node exporter data.

-## Deploy Prometheus
+### Deploy Prometheus

 If you want to assign port 9090 to Prometheus, be aware that this port is already occupied on Rocky Linux by a system-service called *cockpit*:
 ```
 sudo ss -tunlp | grep 9090
 ```

 We will consider cockpit an unnecessary feature and potential attack surface.
-Disable the service and purge it from all hosts:
+Disable the service and remove it from all hosts:
 ```
 sudo systemctl disable cockpit
 sudo dnf remove cockpit-*